-Taken off the street in 1965 because of construction in the area, the monument returned in time for the anniversary of the battle in 1970.
-Around this time, the typical September 14 ceremony consisted of a wreath-laying followed by dinner at Antoine's Restaurant.
+Taken off the street in 1965 because of construction in the area, the Battle of Liberty Place monument returned in time for the anniversary of the battle in 1970.
+Around this time, the typical September 14th ceremony consisted of a wreath-laying followed by dinner at Antoine's Restaurant.
 Speakers at these events included US Representative F. Edward Hebert and New Orleans City Councilman James T. Moreau.
 Usually, these speakers characterized the battle as a fight against tyranny, downplayed racial tension, and left out the White League's white supremacist motivations.

 As news of the Liberty Place Commission's ceremonial annual dinners began to fade from the Times-Picayune, the monument continued to make the news occasionally as it became a site of protest.

 In 1970, the Times-Picayune noted that the monument "carried a defacing smudge of black pitch or paint on it."
 After numerous protests by black political activists in the early 1970s, Mayor Moon Landrieu's administration attempted to solve the problem by placing an explanatory plaque next to the historical marker which read,

 "Although the 'Battle of Liberty Place' and this monument are important parts of New Orleans history, the sentiments in favor of white supremacy expressed thereon are contrary to the philosophy and beliefs of present-day New Orleans."